hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

 *Image credit: [Liu, Y., et al., Bioinformatics (2014) **30**(3): 301–304](https://doi.org/10.1093/bioinformatics/btt688)*

-As the figure above illustrates, **biological replicates are of greater importance than sequencing depth**.
+As the figure above illustrates, **biological replicates are of greater importance than sequencing depth**, which is the total number of reads sequenced per sample.
 The figure shows the relationship between sequencing depth and number of replicates on the number of differentially expressed genes identified [[1](https://academic.oup.com/bioinformatics/article/30/3/301/228651/RNA-seq-differential-expression-studies-more)].
 Note that an **increase in the number of replicates tends to return more DE genes than increasing the sequencing depth**.
 Therefore, generally more replicates are better than higher sequencing depth, with the caveat that higher depth is required for detection of lowly expressed DE genes and for performing isoform-level differential expression.

 Replicates are almost always preferred to greater sequencing depth for bulk RNA-Seq.
 However, guidelines depend on the experiment performed and the desired analysis.
 Below we list some general guidelines for replicates and sequencing depth to help with experimental planning:

+> **NOTE:** The factor used to estimate the depth of sequencing for genomes is "coverage" - how many times do the number nucleotides sequenced "cover" the genome.
+>
+>  *DNA-seq example:*
+>     Genome size = 3.5 x 108 bases (350Mb genome)
+>     Data collected = 35 million (106) reads, each read is 100 bases
+>                        = 3.5 x 109 bases
+>                        = 10x coverage
+>
+> This metric is not exact for genomes, but it works okay.
+It **does not work for transcriptomes** because expression of the genes depend on the condition being studied.

 - **General gene-level differential expression:**